danReynolds/SummonerExpert/README.md

 Query: Phrases like "What do they call Poppy?"
 Response: "Poppy's title is Keeper of the Hammer"

-Try it all out at the live text [demo](http://blog.danreynolds.ca/summoner_expert/).

 More features focused on champion statistics, about who is strong, who to play against, and items to build are coming soon.